-Now revise and revise and revise these marked sources or the notes that you have made and UPSC previous papers as they are mostly repeated in a twisted form (my personal experience)
+Now revise and revise and revise these marked sources or the notes that you have made and UPSC previous papers as they are most repeated in a twisted for

-The 97% percent questions on art and culture would be certainly asked from the above mentioned sources only, and always remember that you need to clear the prelims and need not top it as the prelims marks will not be counted for the final result, hence save your stamina for the UPSC Civil Services Mains Exam.
+The 97% per cent questions on art and culture would be certainly asked from the above-mentioned sources only, and always remember that you need to clear the prelims and need not top it as the prelims marks will not be counted for the final result, hence save your stamina for the UPSC Civil Services Exam.

 You can find more articles through the links given in the table below.
 For more topics of similar nature, visit the UPSC Syllabus page: